THE PRINCE’S MAN

 Halnashead frowned.
 “Be nice, Risada.
 Rustam is my most skilled agent.”

 “Most skilled womaniser, you mean!”

-Following THE PRINCE’S MAN will be THE PRINCE’S SON, then a novella, THE PRINCE’S NEPHEW, and to round off this story, THE PRINCE’S HEIR.
+Following THE PRINCE’S MAN is THE PRINCE’S SON, then THE PRINCE’S PROTEGEE, and to round off this story, THE PRINCE’S HEIR.

 THE FIVE KINGDOMS

 THE FIVE KINGDOMS, where the action all takes place, is a land relatively recently colonised by humans, but native home to many species, including elves, dwarves, trolls, elementals and a host of magical creatures.
 Humankind fled their homeland to escape a magical war that became a holocaust.
 To survive, many risked the dangerous seas in the exodus that has become known as THE CROSSING, some four hundred years before the events in THE PRINCE’S MAN take place.

 Fully two thirds of those who set out were killed by sea monsters, leaving the survivors few in number and with a jaundiced view of magic.